AnikG-Org/devops-practice/kubernetes/helm/README.md

 </p>

 *** Helm Project: jenkins-chart  ***
-  Deploying jenkins at at k8s which is hosted on local machine - Docker desktop.
+  Deploying jenkins at k8s which is hosted on local machine - Docker desktop.

 *** Techonogy used : ***
 1. Docker desktop as a platform with single k8s cluster